 The assessment will provide for security patrols so current UDP members won’t have to continue paying.
 We anticipate leaving the UDP in place and having them manage the security portion of our SAD.

 Who will provide the aforementioned services for our neighborhood?

 The committee is committed to making sure that our residents have the best service providers possible for security, snow removal, and mosquito abatement.
 We have vetted service providers and reviewed quotes for the best value.
-Our preference is to use Detroit based contractors.
-We are NOT required to use lowest bidders.
+Our preference is to use Detroit-based contractors.
+We are NOT required to use the lowest bidders.

 What is Mosquito Habitat Abatement and why do we need it?

 Mosquitos are a disease transfer concern.
 A few years back the bird flu swooped into town and none of the cities had plans to control the mosquitos that were spreading the disease.
 We will be ready for Zika!
 Mosquito habitat control is the safest method of reducing them.
 Standing water and overgrown foliage are the primary targets.
 We have the city’s approval to use larvicide tablets in the catch basins (they last one month) WE WOULD NOT support area spraying or fogging nor would we do this for any reason other than disease control.
 If the Zika virus arrives in Detroit and the city is not prepared to deal with it we will be prepared.
 According to mosquito-control.com they typically only travel one mile from their breeding site.